The ins and outs of planning a vow renewal.

 What Should the Invitation Say?

 The invitation is similar to a wedding invite, except no hosts’ names are at the top:

 The honor of your presence is requested at the reaffirmation [or “renewal”] of the wedding vows of Mr. and Mrs. Jonathan Smith [or “Susan and Jonathan Smith”]…

-Look At This If the invitation is issued by the children of the couple:
+can you buy augmentin over the counter in spain If the invitation is issued by the children of the couple:

 The children of Mr. and Mrs. Jonathan Smith [or “Susan and Jonathan Smith”] request the honor of your presence at the reaffirmation ceremony of their parents…